rayfeng17/cisc3140_midterm_pt2/README.md

 Objectives:
 The objective is to create an input mask that formats telephone numbers in real-time.

 It should present a user entered phone number xxxxxxxx as something like xxx-xxx-xxxx.
 Note: Choosing the - here as it is slightly easier to implement than with () characters for (XXX) XXX - XXXX.
 We will assume US phone numbers to keep it simple.
-The presented example uses Brooklyn College's phone number, 718-951-5000

 The user will be entering in 1 key at a time.